Acibenzolar-S-methyl: History

 In the 1980s, researchers at Ciba-Geigy in Switzerland were seeking novel fungicides.
 They discovered that the methyl ester of 1,2,3-benzothiadiazole-7-carboxylic acid, and many other derivatives, had useful activity on fungal diseases, for example Pyricularia oryzae on rice.
 In subsequent studies it was shown that the compound responsible for the biological activity was the carboxylic acid itself but that for optimum activity when used commercially it was important to choose a derivative which met requirements of product safety, ease of application and appropriate physical properties for translocation in the crop.
 After many derivatives of the acid had been tested, the S-methyl thioester was chosen for development under the code name CGA245704.
 The product was launched in 1996 and is now sold by Syngenta with brand names including Bion and Actigard.

 Synthesis

 The first synthesis of the parent 1,2,3-benzothiadiazole-7-carboxylic acid was disclosed in patents filed by Ciba-Geigy.
 The heterocyclic ring of the 1,2,3-benzothiadiazole core is formed by the classic ring-closure of a thiol onto a diazonium group adjacent in its benzene ring.
-One example from the patent is the diazotisation reaction of 3-amino-2-benzylthiobenzoic acid methyl ester, as its hydrochloride salt, with sodium nitrite in water.
-This gives 7-methoxycarbonyl-1,2,3-benzothiadiazole in 86% yield after recrystallization.
+One example from the patent starts with methyl 2-chloro-3-nitrobenzoate, which reacts with benzyl mercaptan to give a thioether, which is converted by catalytic hydrogenation using Raney nickel to 3-amino-2-benzylthiobenzoic acid methyl ester.
+This intermediate, as its hydrochloride salt, is treated with sodium nitrite in water to give 7-methoxycarbonyl-1,2,3-benzothiadiazole in 86% yield after recrystallization.

-Conversion of the ester into the thioester is by standard hydrolysis to form the free carboxylic acid followed by conversion of the acid to the S-methyl thioester as standard chemical transformations.
+Conversion of the ester into the thioester is by hydrolysis to form the free carboxylic acid followed by its conversion to the S-methyl thioester in a standard chemical transformation via the acid chloride.